solana-labs/solana/book/src/testnet-participation.md

 ```

 Congratulations, you're now participating in the testnet cluster!

+#### Controlling local network port allocation
+By default the validator will dynamically select available network ports in the
+8000-10000 range, and may be overridden with `--dynamic-port-range`.
+For
+example, `fullnode-x.sh --dynamic-port-range 11000-11010 ...` will restrict the
+validator to ports 11000-11011.

 ### Sharing Metrics From Your Validator
 If you'd like to share metrics perform the following steps before starting the